alanlewis764/deceptive-rl/readme.md

 # deceptive-rl
-This code accompanies the paper - Deceptive Reinforcement Learning: A Policy-Based Approach for High-Dimensional Action-Spaces.
+This code accompanies the paper - Deceptive Reinforcement Learning in Model-Free domains.

-The paper investigates a policy-based approach to deceptive reinforcement learning for privacy preservation in high-dimensional action-spaces.
+This paper investigates the problem of deceptive reinforcement learning for privacy preservation in model-free and continuous action space domains.
 In reinforcement learning, the reward function defines the agent's objective.
-In adversarial scenarios, an agent may want to both maximise rewards and keep it's reward function private from observers.
-Recent approaches use the concept of entropy to select actions which are ambiguous over a set of possible reward functions.
-Despite promising results, they are inefficient to train, have poor state-space exploration properties, and are inapplicable in high-dimensional action-spaces.
-To resolve these issues, we combine entropy-based deception with an online actor-critic learning framework.
-We evaluate our model in discrete and continuous action-space, path-planning environments.
-Our model is more deceptive than an honest agent in both domains, extending entropy-based deception to high-dimensional action-spaces.
-The online learning framework leads to targeted exploration of the state-space.
-This improves the deceptive policy and reduces the number of environment interactions required to train the agent.
+In adversarial scenarios, an agent may need to both maximise rewards and keep its reward function private from observers.
+Recently, the \emph{ambiguity model} (AM) selects actions that are ambiguous over a set of possible reward functions, via pre-trained $Q$-functions.
+Despite promising results, AM is inefficient to train, ineffective in model-free domains due to misdirected state space exploration, and inapplicable in continuous action spaces.
+We propose the \emph{deceptive exploration ambiguity model} (DEAM), which learns using the deceptive policy during training, leading to targeted exploration of the state space.
+DEAM is also applicable in continuous action spaces.
+We evaluate DEAM in discrete and continuous action-space path planning environments.
+DEAM achieves similar performance to an optimal version of AM and outperforms a model-free version of AM in terms of path cost, deceptiveness and training efficiency.
+These results extend to the continuous domain.

 ## Installation
 ```